This course offers students a broad engineering experience designed to suit the current needs for Electrical and Electronic Engineering.

 In this section

-This module introduces the student to basic digital electronics principles presented using a combination of lectures tutorials and practical laboratories and are assessed using both continuous assessment and formal written examination methods.
+This module introduces the fundamentals of digital electronic devices and simple logic circuits as well as basic logic design techniques.
+The module introduces the student to basic digital electronics principles presented using a combination of lectures, tutorials and practical laboratories and are assessed using continuous assessment in the form of a written class test and lab practical assessments.

 The module prepares students for professional work including the responsibilities and obligations of employees, employers and clients as determined in codes of professional conducts.
 Students will have the opportunity to practise the presentation of themselves in, for example, application forms, curriculum vitae, interview and aptitude tests.
 In addition the module addresses issues such as intellectual property rights and defamation, data protection, computer misuse and other ethical issues related to working as a professional in the software sector.